Akshitha2202/IEEE_CONFERENCE/README.md

 ## Features
 - Homepage with an overview of the conference
-- Speakers page with profiles of keynote speakers
+- Speakers page with profiles of keynote speaker
 - Committee page with details of the organizing committee

 ## Technologies Used